bodguy/tinyjson/README.md

 operator with json_node compare two json_node as deep equal. the other three operator compare with json_node inner value.

+### Export to json

-export to json is a bit complex.
+export to json is a bit complex now.

 ```c++
 object root;